ECMQmlModule

 )

-Finalize the specified QML module target.
 This must be called after all other setup (like adding sources) on the target has been done.
 It will perform a number of tasks:

 • It will generate a qmldir file from the QML files added to the target.
 If the module has a C++ plugin, this will also be included in the qmldir file.

 • If BUILD_SHARED_LIBS is off, a QRC file is generated from the QML files added to the target.
 This QRC file will be included when compiling the C++ QML module.
-The built static library will be installed in a subdirection of DESTINATION based on the QML module’s uri.
+The built static library will be installed in a subdirectory of DESTINATION based on the QML module’s URI.
 If this value is not set, KDE_INSTALL_QMLDIR will be used.
 Note that if NO_PLUGIN is set, a C++ QML plugin will be generated to include the QRC files.

 This function will fail if <target> is not a QML module target.